Introduction: Fantasy World/RPG Maps (Darlene Style)

 The mapping described in this Instructable is time-intensive compared to many modern software methods, but not more time-consuming than my original hand-drawn method it is replicating.
 I find a certain amount of meditative relaxation in the careful precise work of map creation, one element at a time.

 For quick maps, with rapid organic design and more "random control" by your computer, I direct your attention to many of the excellent electronic mapping software packages for this purpose.
-Two highly regarded ones are Wonderdraft (runs on all platforms, including Macintosh), and Campaign Cartographer (runs on Windows only).
+Some highly regarded ones are Inkarnate (runs in browser), Wonderdraft (runs on all platforms, including Macintosh), and Campaign Cartographer (runs on Windows only).

 Step 1: RPG Mapping History